 This recipe does make a big batch.
 You can halve the recipe to make 15 instead of 30.

-Can I bake these vegetable patties?
+Can I bake these green vegetables veggie patties?

 Yes!
 You can absolutely bake them.
 You have a couple of options – you could spray a muffin tin with non-stick spray and bake them in a muffin tin to keep a nice shape to them, or you can flatten a scoop of the vegetable mixture into a disk and bake them on a parchment-lined baking sheet at 400°F for about 25 minutes.